apache/hudi/docs/configurations.md

 we will pick the one with the largest value for the precombine field, determined by Object.compareTo(..)</span>

 ##### PAYLOAD_CLASS_OPT_KEY {#PAYLOAD_CLASS_OPT_KEY}
-  Property: `hoodie.datasource.write.payload.class`, Default: `com.uber.hoodie.OverwriteWithLatestAvroPayload` <br/>
+  Property: `hoodie.datasource.write.payload.class`, Default: `org.apache.hudi.OverwriteWithLatestAvroPayload` <br/>
   <span style="color:grey">Payload class used.
 Override this, if you like to roll your own merge logic, when upserting/inserting.
   This will render any value set for `PRECOMBINE_FIELD_OPT_VAL` in-effective</span>